Skip to main content

 She has presented at or consulted with Barnard College, Swarthmore College, University of Pennsylvania, University of Vermont, UC Davis, Colleges of the Fenway, University of Iowa, and University of Notre Dame.

-Her book, Classroom Mindscapes: An Introduction to Neurodiversity for Educators, is published by the University of Oklahoma Press as part of the series Teaching, Engaging, and Thriving in Higher Ed, edited by James M. Lang and Michelle Miller.
+Her book, Classroom Mindscapes: An Introduction to Neurodiversity for Educators, is published by University of Oklahoma Press in the series Teaching, Engaging, and Thriving in Higher Ed.